YOO-uN-ee/llm-sql/README.md

 - DeepSeek: syntax error

 ## Question 4
-List the top 5 nations (by country name) that had the most representing atheletes throughout the history of the Aolympics.
-For each of these nations, report the total number of medals won across all Aolympic events and the number of athelete who have represented them.

-### True Answer
 | country_name | medal_count | participants |
 | --- | --- | --- |
 | Keglus | 5692 | 9577 |